kudukacar/frontier/README.md

 8. Type the following in the terminal:  npm install
 9. Type the following in the terminal after the above executes: npm run webpack
 10. Type the following in another terminal in the project folder: bundle exec rails s
+11. Type the following in another terminal in the project folder: bundle exec rails db:setup
-11. Go to localhost:3000 in your browser
+12. Go to localhost:3000 in your browser

 ## Technologies
   * React